jfrazier-eth/playlist-analysis/README.md

 # playlist-analysis

-## Goals
-* Help a friend analyze their spotify playlists
-* Learn some R

 ## Setup
 1. Login with your spotify account and create a spotify developer application [here](https://developer.spotify.com/)
 2. Copy the client id and client secret from the application and put them in the `sample.env` file